Ze-Michelle-Sun/The-Impact-of-COVID-19-on-the-Stock-Market/README.md

 # The Impact of COVID-19 on the Stock Market
 ## Read the daily confirmed cases and deaths into two data frames

 Link can be found on this GitHub: https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv
 ## Use pandas to create a data frame that aggregates and sums both confirmed cases and deaths on a global level

 - NumPy

 - Pandas

-### Use AlphaVantage (the stock API used earlier in the course) to get the daily high and low prices for your selected stocks
+### Use AlphaVantage (the stock API used earlier in the course) to get the daily high and low prices for selected stocks
 Create 5 stock markets' data frame

 a) Overall American Market: American S&P 500 Index

 b) Overall Canadian Market: Canadian iShares S&P/TSX 60 Index Fund